Makhloufbel/Animoji_Anilist/README.md

 # Animoji

-Allows users to quickly like posts on Anilist just by one click
+Easy and fast way for users to add emojis and gifs to posts on Anilist.

 ## What's the point of this project?